1969-07-20/GoogleFoobarChallenge/ChallengesAndSolutions_2022/README.md

 ```

+# Level 3, Bonus 4:  Please Pass the Coded Messages

+You need to pass a message to the bunny workers, but to avoid detection, the code you agreed to use is... obscure, to say the least.
+The bunnies are given food on standard-issue plates that are stamped with the numbers 0-9 for easier sorting, and you need to combine sets of plates to create the numbers in the code.
+The signal that a number is part of the code is that it is divisible by 3.
+You can do smaller numbers like 15 and 45 easily, but bigger numbers like 144 and 414 are a little trickier.
+Write a program to help yourself quickly create large numbers for use in the code, given a limited number of plates to work with.

+You have L, a list containing some digits (0 to 9).
+Write a function solution(L) which finds the largest number that can be made from some or all of these digits and is divisible by 3.
+If it is not possible to make such a number, return 0 as the solution.
+L will contain anywhere from 1 to 9 digits.
+The same digit may appear multiple times in the list, but each element in the list may only be used once.

 # Level 4, Challenge 1:  Running with Bunnies

 You and the bunny workers need to get out of this collapsing death trap of a space station -- and fast!
 Unfortunately, some of the bunnies have been weakened by their long work shifts and can't run very fast.
 Their friends are trying to help them, but this escape would go a lot faster if you also pitched in.
 The defensive bulkhead doors have begun to close, and if you don't make it through in time, you'll be trapped!
 You need to grab as many bunnies as you can and get through the bulkheads before they close.